 Step 1: In the Start menu or taskbar search box, type Winver.exe, and then press Enter key to open About Windows dialog.

 Step 2: Here you can find the Windows 10 build number next to version number.
-In the picture below, 10586 is the build number.
+In the picture below, version number is 1909 and build number of 18

 Method 2 of 3

 Use Settings to check Windows 10’s build number

 The Settings app can also be used to find out the build number of Windows 10.

 Step 1: Open Settings app either clicking its icon in the Start menu or simultaneously pressing Windows logo and R keys.

 Step 3: The number next to OS build is your Windows 10 build number.

 If for some reason, you are unable to find out the build number using above mentioned methods, you can use Command Prompt to know your Windows 10’s build number by executing Systeminfo command.